 Impossible pies are a southern thing.
-It’s called “impossible” because it actually makes its own crust with the small amount of flour added to the mix.
-I just love that it saves me the labor of rolling out pie dough!
+It's called "impossible" because it actually makes its own crust with the small amount of flour added to the mix.
+I just love that it saves me the labor of rolling out pie dough and it's super easy to make!
 This crustless coconut pie recipe is a revised version of one that was published in Food and Wine magazine.

 4 large eggs

 ¼ cup (½ stick) butter, melted and brought to room temperature

 ¼ cup extra-virgin organic coconut oil

 2 cups milk (2% or whole milk)